tomascelko/tomascelko.github.io/_projects/cnn_autoencoders_pretraining.md

 - Third channel contains binary map of the pixels above certain energy threshold Data is normalized using sqare-root normalization.

+## Data

+### Pretraining
+Part of the data for unsupervised pretraining is obtained from Timepix3 measurements in ATLAS.
+This dataset contains high variability of clusters but smaller clusters are much more frequent.
+This is the reason why we also used ions data obtained at test beam measurements of Pb at SPS at Cern - these have higher frequency of large clusters.
+Dataset is balanced into exponentially sized bins which are aimed to have same frequency in teh dataset.

+### Supervised finetuning

+TBD

 <div class="row">
   <figure class="text-center">